Spam, Fake Fraud, don’t all of these words sound dreadful?

 - Don’t miss on the minute of content and Corners during the Review Process.

 Everyone wants their hard-earned dollars to be utilized at a proper place and in an effective manner.
 It’s quite apparent consumers strive for authenticity.
-But such spam ruins everything and fake social evidence only make for an excellent first impression, but it unconstructively impacts your years of hard work you took to create a bulky list of engagement, social media marketing, and brand image.
+However, spam undermines efforts, and fake social proof gives a good first impression but negatively affects years of hard work in engagement, marketing, and branding.

 In many scenarios, it can lead to a penalty by the social media platform.